Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 content.metadataExtracter.pdf.maxConcurrentExtractionsCount=5
 ```

 ## Deployment
+For XML metadata extraction you will still use the SDK and a JAR project applied to the Repository (i.e. `alfresco.war`).

-To change the configuration of the metadata extractors you will have to generate a new Docker image with the
+To change the configuration for the majority of the metadata extractors you will have to generate a new
-new configuration.
+Transform Core AIO Docker image with the new configuration.

 TODO: